GoogleCloudPlatform/automlops/README.md

 # Layout

 Included in the repository is an [example notebook](./example/coloring_book.ipynb) that demonstrates the usage of AutoMLOps.
-Upon running `AutoMLOps.go(project_id='sandbox-srastatter',pipeline_params=pipeline_params)`, a series of directories will be generated automatically, and a pipelineJob will be submitted using the setup below:
+Upon running `AutoMLOps.go(project_id='automlops-sandbox',pipeline_params=pipeline_params)`, a series of directories will be generated automatically, and a pipelineJob will be submitted using the setup below:

 ```bash
 .